 While open-cell foamed insulation has many benefits over traditional insulation types, closed-cell sprayed-in insulation goes beyond to offer additional advantages.
 Although closed-cell spray insulation foam has a higher per board foot cost, there are benefits that the material offers including:

 Closed cell foam is the best choice when space is an issue, as it can achieve 2x the R-Value of open cells inside a standard wall.
 Its rigid nature, and gives the building additional strength.
 The closed cell also acts as a vapor barrier, so water and moisture don’t have a chance to get inside the home, and the foam itself is unharmed by water damage.
-It has Higher R-value and it fits in narrow spaces and it can be applied at very low temperatures (as low as 5°F).
+It has Higher R-value and it fits in narrow spaces and can be applied at very low temperatures (as low as 5°F).

 Spray Foam Insulation vs Fiberglass Insulation